Wake Island: Surrender and trial

+In any case, the Japanese soldiers who had survived were nearly all sent away by November 1, 1945, transported aboard the Hikawa Maru for repatriation.
+The remaining Japanese troops and the officers were shipped to the U.S. base atoll, but on the route, two of the officers committed suicide, leaving notes describing a POW massacre.
+Another officer wrote a note describing the same.
+Finally, the Admiral admitted what he had ordered and accepted blame, leading to two officers' trial in late December.
+Back on Wake, the bodies were eventually exhumed, including those that had died in the Battle of Wake, to try to make identifications.
+The task proved too difficult, and they were buried as a group with a memorial listing the names.
+There was a ceremony in 1953.

 Post-World War II military and commercial airfield

-With the end of hostilities with Japan and the increase in international air travel driven in part by wartime advances in aeronautics, Wake Island became a critical mid-Pacific base for the servicing and refueling of military and commercial aircraft.
-The United States Navy resumed control of the island, and in October 1945 400 Seabees from the 85th Naval Construction Battalion arrived at Wake to clear the island of the effects of the war and to build basic facilities for a Naval Air Base.
-The base was completed in March 1946 and on September 24, regular commercial passenger service was resumed by Pan American Airways (Pan Am).
-The era of the flying boats was nearly over, so Pan Am switched to longer-range, faster and more profitable airplanes that could land on Wake's new coral runway.
+With the end of hostilities with Japan and the increase in international air travel driven partly by wartime advances in aeronautics, Wake Island became a critical mid-Pacific base for the servicing and refueling of military and commercial aircraft.
+The United States Navy resumed control of the island, and in October 1945, 400 Seabees from the 85th Naval Construction Battalion arrived at Wake to clear the island of the effects of the war and to build basic facilities for a Naval Air Base.
+The base was completed in March 1946, and on September 24, Pan Am resumed regular commercial passenger service.
+The era of the flying boats was nearly over, so Pan Am switched to longer-range, faster, and more profitable airplanes that could land on Wake's new coral runway.
 Other airlines that established transpacific routes through Wake included British Overseas Airways Corporation (BOAC), Japan Airlines, Philippine Airlines and Transocean Airlines.
-Due to the substantial increase in the number of commercial flights, on July 1, 1947, the Navy transferred administration, operations and maintenance of the facilities at Wake to the Civil Aeronautics Administration (CAA).
+Due to the substantial increase in the number of commercial flights, on July 1, 1947, the Navy transferred administration, operations, and maintenance of the facilities at Wake to the Civil Aeronautics Administration (CAA).
 In 1949, the CAA upgraded the runway by paving over the coral surface and extending its length to 7,000 feet.
+Previously Pan Am was still operating the airport at Wake.